 Moderated by Andrew Gilmour, Executive Director of the Berghof Foundation

 About the event

-The event is organised by the Berghof Foundation in cooperation with the Environmental Change Institute at the University of Oxford.
+The event was organised by the Berghof Foundation in cooperation with the Environmental Change Institute at the University of Oxford.
 We are grateful for the participation and support of UNCCD and adelphi.

 Read more about the topic in our recent article series on climate conflict.